ntls-io/notes/src/choices.md

   the data hashing algorithm used is __BLAKE3__, which is chosen for [its speed].

-- Data encryption
+- Data encryption/decryption

   Looking at <https://github.com/ntls-io/ntls-sgx-service>,
-  the encryption algorithm chosen is __ChaCha20-Poly1305__, due to it being state-of-the-art.
+  the cryptographic algorithm chosen for data sealing/unsealing is __ChaCha20-Poly1305__, due to it being state-of-the-art.
   It is accessed through [ring_compat] crate.